adametry/gulp-eslint/README.md

 Type: `String`

 Path to the ESLint rules configuration file.
-For more information, see the ESLint CLI [configFile option](http://eslint.org/docs/user-guide/command-line-interface) and [Configuring ESLint](http://eslint.org/docs/user-guide/configuring#using-configuration-files). *Note:* This file must have a “.json” file extension.
+For more information, see the ESLint CLI [config option](http://eslint.org/docs/user-guide/command-line-interface#c-config) and [Using Configuration Files](http://eslint.org/docs/user-guide/configuring#using-configuration-files). *Note:* This file must have a “.json” file extension.

 #### options.reset